 🍴Step by Step Instructions

-Start by adding almond flour, baking soda, and salt into a small bowl.
+Start by adding almond flour, tapioca flour, baking soda, and salt into a medium sized bowl.
 Mix with a whisk or a fork until fully combined.
-(Make sure to get out all of the flour clumps.)

 Step 2: Mixing Wet Ingredients